Baha-Abdelatif/php-automatic-image-list/README.md

 ## Automatic Image List application made with PHP

-Fictitious application displaying images and informations about them.
+Fictitious application displaying images and informations about them, built to learn and practice files manipulation in PHP.
 Created with PHP as part of my preparation for the "Fullstack Web & Mobile Application Developer" professional qualification.

 ---